 8 Advantages of Arthroscopic Knee Surgery and Recovery

 Did your last tennis game leave you with an extensive shoulder injury?
 Maybe you’ve torn your rotator cuff or injured your knee on the basketball court.
 You want to get back into the game as soon as possible.
-For many knee injuries, arthroscopic knee surgery is a viable treatment option that is minimally invasive and highly effective.

 At Raleigh Bone and Joint Surgery Clinic, we’re proud to offer the latest, state-of-the-art arthroscopic surgical treatment to help us treat and diagnose problems within your joints.
 It also produces successful outcomes, especially for arthroscopic knee surgery and recovery.
+If you want to know more about how we can help you, we invite you to request an appointment.

-Not sure what to expect after arthroscopic knee surgery?
 We’ve got the answers you need as well as 8 distinct advantages of utilizing this minimally invasive surgical technique.

 What Is Arthroscopic Surgery?

-This procedure is instrumental in diagnosing joint problems.
-It involves making a narrow incision and inserting a thin tube (called an arthroscope) that is attached to a tiny, fiber-optic video camera.
 Then the images are relayed to a video monitor so one of our orthopedic surgeons in Raleigh can carefully evaluate the problem area.

 Depending upon the extent and scope of the injury, your surgeon may be able to repair the problem using small surgical instruments that are also inserted through very small incisions.
-It’s particularly useful in arthroscopic knee surgery and recovery.

 Next, we’ll take a closer look at eight of the main advantages of arthroscopic surgery.